 James Orville Stancil

-James Orville Stancil while in Marine Corp
+James Orville Stancil while in Marine Corp.

 Marine Corp photo